 What's happening with the Rain Forest Express?

-Incidents like this are not uncommon: a rock fall on Anniversary Day damaged the Waitakere Raw Watermain, another just prior to Christmas 2013 led to the temporary closure of Exhibition Drive to enable the removal of unstable overhanging rocks.
+Incidents like this are not uncommon: a rock fall on Anniversary Day this year damaged the Waitakere Raw Watermain, another just prior to Christmas 2013 led to the temporary closure of Exhibition Drive to enable the removal of unstable overhanging rocks.

 A number of Watercare’s assets are situated in areas with considerable heritage, recreational and other amenity values.